abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

     "users_pkey" PRIMARY KEY, btree (id)
 ```

-Now we add support for converting a `User` instance to and from an SQL row by adding the following code in the `src/SimpleServer/Types.purs` file:
+Now we add support for converting a `User` instance to-and-from an SQL row by adding the following code in the `src/SimpleServer/Types.purs` file:

 ```haskell
 import Data.Array as Array